KalyanMarella/PRODIGY_ML_01/README.md

 Model Building: Develop the predictive model using the selected features.
 Common algorithms used might include linear regression, decision trees, or more advanced machine learning models.

-Model Evaluation: Assess the model's performance using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²).
+Model Evaluation: Assess the model's performance using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²),The model achieved an R² score of 0.83, indicating a high level of accuracy in predicting house prices..

 Model Tuning: Fine-tune the model parameters to improve accuracy and reliability.